 What We Don’t Like

 The annual fee, while modest among premium cards, may be lost on occasional travelers who won’t fully leverage the card’s benefits.
-Additionally, the exclusion of Target, Walmart, and wholesale clubs from bonus categories can also be a limiting factor for some consumers.
 We’d also be more impressed if the card offered an intro APR period.

-Based on verified reviews from leading review platforms such as Trustpilot, the Better Business Bureau (BBB), and similar sources, the Chase Sapphire Preferred Credit Card carries a strong reputation among travelers and everyday cardholders alike.
+Based on verified reviews from Trustpilot, the Better Business Bureau (BBB), and other leading review platforms, the Chase Sapphire Preferred® Credit Card carries a strong reputation among travelers and everyday cardholders alike.

 Many reviewers highlight the simplicity of earning points and miles while enjoying strong customer service and top-tier travel protections.
 Frequent travelers note consistent satisfaction with hotel stays purchased through Chase, fraud protection, and extra perks.